 ETWD Declares a Level 2 Water Shortage

 The State has urged water suppliers to move to a Level 2 of their Water Shortage Contingency Plans.
 In addition, ETWD’s wholesale suppliers have declared a Level 2 Water Shortage.
 In response, the District updated its Water Shortage Contingency Plan and declared a Level 2 Water Shortage at the March 24, 2022 Board of Directors meeting.
+Currently we are asking customers to reduce their water use by 15% and continue to follow ETWD’s Water Conservation Requirements.

 |Water Shortage Stage||Percent Shortage|